-A well rounded scientist who has taught chemistry for over 4 years and enjoys the challenge of tutoring.
+A well rounded scientist who has taught chemistry for over 4 years (tutored for over 6 years) and enjoys the challenge of tutoring.
 I have had much success teaching the demanding subject to students from all backgrounds.
-Chemistry is an ongoing subject and it is very important to learn the basics that repeat through the topic I use logic and concepts over memorization.
+Chemistry is an ongoing subject and it is very important to learn the basics that repeat throughout the topic.
+I use logic and concepts over memorization.
 There is not much more satisfying to me than helping a student realize they are capable of achieving whatever they set their mind to doing.

 What is your teaching philosophy?

 I teach concept and logic followed by memorization, if needed.
 Analogy is helpful to explain new concepts.
 The only way to master a subject is by practicing.
 Never stop learning!

 What might you do in a typical first session with a student?

 I like to assess the student's needs and desires for the class they are learning.
 Is the class for their major or a prerequisite, for example?
 Then I will gauge the level of understanding for topics covered and see what critical concepts need to be reviewed.
 Some early concepts are found to repeat and are used over and over throughout the course, so these are the critical concepts.
 I also like to make students feel comfortable, so I try to be friendly and approachable.

 How can you help a student become an independent learner?